Maharashtra political crisis: CM Uddhav Thackrey tests Covid positive

 Trending Photos

-New Delhi: Amid reports of his resignation due to the current Maharashtra political crisis, Chief Minister Uddhav Thackrey has tested positive for Covid-19, Congress leader Kamal Nath said on Wednesay (June 22, 2022).
-Kamal Nath, who is Congress' observer for the ongoing political crisis in Maharashtra triggered by Shiv Sena minister Eknath Shinde, said that he is not meeting Uddhav Thackrey as he has tested positive for the virus.
+New Delhi: Amid the current Maharashtra political crisis, Chief Minister Uddhav Thackeray has tested positive for Covid-19, Congress leader Kamal Nath said on Wednesay (June 22, 2022).
+Kamal Nath, who is Congress' observer for the political turmoil in Maharashtra triggered by Shiv Sena minister Eknath Shinde, said that he is not meeting Uddhav Thackeray as he has tested positive for the virus.

 The development came hours after Maharashtra Governor Bhagat Singh Koshyari testing coronavirus positive.